Armenian language: 30 essential phrases for travelers

 At a monastery

 Armenian Apostolic monasteries are active religious sites.
-These phrases help you navigate respectfully:
+These phrases help you navigate respectfully.
+The Geghard Monastery and Haghpat are two of the most visited:

 - “Karm e nkarel?” — Is it allowed to photograph? (kar-EM eh nka-REL)